-Prep at OCS is a School Transition program for 4 year olds, where children are nurtured and prepared for ‘big school’ in safe, purpose-built classrooms with specialist educators.
+A School Transition program for 4 year olds, where your child is nurtured and prepared for school in safe, purpose-built classrooms with specialist educators.

 Starting school should be a positive experience for you and your child

-Beginning school ought to be the most enjoyable, positive experience where your child is welcomed and valued as an individual.
+Beginning school ought to be an enjoyable, positive experience where you and your family feel welcomed and valued.
 When kids feel known and accepted, they thrive, secure in their place in the world.
 Their transition into school is punctuated by making new friends and exploring the big wide world in a safe environment.

-Imagine walking through the preschool gate and into a close community of dedicated professionals, who are committed to partnering with you to raise children of Godly character.
+Imagine walking through the Prep gate and into a close community of dedicated professionals, who are committed to partnering with you to raise children of Godly character.

 Your family values are supported and encouraged, and your child is excited about going to Prep.